 "Not guilty," the man said, voice loud and clear.
-He looked around the room, dressed in dark blue robes today to appear magnificent.
+He looked around the room, dressed in dark blue robes, perhaps to appear magnificent or at least serious.

 "Very well.
 We shall start with watching the memory Mr Metus has provided us with.
 Please, have a seat Mr Dumbledore," Cornelius said and nodded to one of the Aurors.
 He brought forward a special Pensive that would allow the whole courtroom to watch the memory.

-When it was over Lucius was glaring at Dumbledore, as were many others on their side.
-The Order started shouting but Priscus did not bother to listen.
+Once the memory was over the Order started shouting but Priscus did not bother to listen.
 He saw Sirius slowly inch away, looking around for an escape.
 Their eyes met and Sirius' own widened.
 Priscus smiled at him and tilted his head before turning to Lucius.

 "Of course, my dear, just a moment."